codeSnapped-LLC/misc/aider-wrapper/README.md

      - **Deepseek**: Visit [Deepseek](https://deepseek.com/) to learn how to acquire an API key.
    - Copy the `.env.example` file to `$HOME/.aider/.env` and fill in the necessary API keys and configuration details.

+## Prompt Architect

+The Prompt Architect feature in Aider allows you to customize and optimize prompts for different LLMs, enhancing the interaction and results you get from the AI models.
+This feature is particularly useful for tailoring the AI's responses to better fit your specific needs and use cases.

+For more details about Aider and its features, visit the official page: [aider.chat](https://aider.chat)

 ## Usage

 - Run the script using the command: